 General Admission Information

-The application deadline for the Winter MEng student cohort is October 1 and for the Fall MEng student cohort, February 1.
+The application deadline for the Winter MEng student cohort is October 1 and for the Fall MEng student cohort, March 5.
 The program code is: 02051.
 It is recommended that you submit your application early to ensure that it arrives on or before the deadline.
-If your application will be significantly delayed, please contact Sandra Pytlinski to discuss your situation.
+If your application will be significantly delayed, please contact CLaSP Student Services to discuss your situation.
 Information about the cost of attending the University of Michigan is available from The Office of Registrar.

-All Climate & Space MEng students are admitted to the program through the College of Engineering.
+All MEng students are admitted to the program through the College of Engineering.
 Climate & Space requires a minimum undergraduate GPA of 3.2 on a 4.0 scale.
 All international students need to provide TOEFL, MELAB, or IELTS scores.
 However, if you’ve graduated from an undergraduate program where the language of instruction is exclusively English, then the TOEFL requirement is waived.

-Admission decisions will be made by the program adviser, who will evaluate the undergraduate courses previously taken by a student to determine whether the undergraduate degree is appropriate for this program.
-Need-based funding may be available, usually in the form of a student loan, through the University’s Office of Financial Aid, (734) 763-6600.
-There are application materials required to complete this process.
+Contact the Office of Financial Aid, (734) 763-6600, for more information.
+Need-based funding may be available, usually in the form of a student loan.
+There are application materials required to complete this process